Naming your business is probably one of the toughest decisions you have to make at the start of your small business journey in the UK.

 After you name your director, you will choose which type of share they have.
 The common type is GBP which is the ‘Ordinary’ type of share.

 The person(s) who has the most shares (at least 25%) will be the PSC(s) of your company.
-They will have the right to remove/change the directors and make or influence decisions that affect the company.
+They will have the right to remove/change the directors and influence decisions that affect the company.

 6. Decide If You Want To Use Model Articles Of Association